 Miriam Manglani is an instructional designer with 9 years of experience and a Masters degree in Technology in Education from Harvard University with expertise in the field of eLearning, blended learning, and course production.
 She has worked for large companies as well as smaller start-up companies that have launched a product or team from the ground up.
 Her broad skill set includes an aptitude for learning new technologies, writing, editing, instructional design, visual design, and project management.

-When she's not working, Miriam enjoys swimming, reading, writing, working with clay on the pottery wheel, and above all, spending time with her husband and daughter.
+When she's not working, Miriam enjoys swimming, reading, writing, working with clay on the pottery wheel, and above all, spending time with her husband,daughter, and 5 month old twins.